FAQs & Answers

 So what does AEO actually do?

-- It helps you show up for real questions, not just keywords.
+It helps you show up for real questions, not just keywords.

-For example: not only “plumber Hull”, but “How quickly can you fix a leaking pipe?” or “Do you charge a call-out fee?” - It makes your website easier to skim.
+For example: not only “plumber Hull”, but “How quickly can you fix a leaking pipe?” or “Do you charge a call-out fee?” -

-Short sections, clear headings, and answers that get to the point without missing what matters. - It makes your information easier for Google and AI tools to understand.
+Short sections, clear headings, and answers that get to the point without missing what matters. -

 When your site is structured well, it’s easier for these systems to pull the right details and present them accurately.